-If it’s not some hardware related issue, then you should be able to fix Windows 10 BSOD error using the methods and tips mentioned above.
+If it’s not some hardware-related issue, then you should be able to fix Windows 10 BSOD errors using the methods and tips mentioned above.
 Otherwise, you’ll have to approach some store for the replacement hardware to get things done.

 How is your experience with BSODs so far?
 Drop your thoughts in the comments.

 When a blue screen error occurs, your Windows PC would restart by default and record the event in the log.
 The next boot might not face the same issue, so, in a way, your system sometimes fixes the error by doing a simple restart.

 Getting a BSOD once in a long time is not a concern.
 But, if you are getting this error often, then your computer might have a serious issue.
 Make sure to note down the “Stop Code” mentioned in the BSOD to find out possible causes for it.